cher-ami/router/README.md

 ## <a name="ManageTransitions"></a>Manage transitions

 `ManageTransitions` function allows to define, "when" and "in what conditions", routes transitions will be exectued.

+### <a name="DefaultSequentialTransition"></a>Default sequential transition

-By default, cher-ami router will executed a "sequential" transitions senario: the previous page play out performs, then the new page play in.
+By default, a "sequential" transitions senario is used by Stack component: the previous page play out performs, then the new page play in.

 ```js
 const sequencialTransition = ({ previousPage, currentPage, unmountPreviousPage }) => {